netgen/ezplatform-site-api/docs/introduction/index.rst

 3. ``FilterService``

-  This is quite similar to the ``FindService``, but only works with Legacy search engine, even if that is not the configured egine for the repository.
+  This is quite similar to the ``FindService``, but only works with Legacy search engine, even if that is not the configured engine for the repository.

   Why?
 While Solr search engine provides more features and more performance than Legacy search engine, it's a separate system needs to be synchronized with the changes in the database.
 This